chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 <img src="http://www.jendavis.org/assets/opswork_diagram_stack.png" width="420" height="265">

-Remember, that the **stack** is the top-level OpsWorks entity that will contain our layers, in this case specifically the Django App Server layer.
+The **stack** is the top-level OpsWorks entity that will contain our layers, in this case specifically the Django App Server layer.

    1. Using your IAM user, sign in to the OpsWorks console at https://console.aws.amazon.com/opsworks.
    2. Do one of the following:
-      * If the Welcome to AWS OpsWorks page displays, choose Add your first stack or Add your first AWS OpsWorks stack.
+      * If the Welcome to AWS OpsWorks page displays, choose Add your first stack.
 The Add stack page displays.
       * If the OpsWorks Dashboard page displays, choose Add stack.
 The Add stack page displays.
       * If the Add stack page displays, don't do anything else yet.
    3. Select the Chef 12 stack.